The Lone Tree Leaf Bridge, a pedestrian bridge located in Lone Tree Colorado will be completed in No...

-This month, The City of Lone Tree and Hamon Infrastructure have started construction on a $5.36 million signature pedestrian bridge crossing Lincoln Avenue, between I-25 and Yosemite Street.
+In April, The City of Lone Tree and Hamon Infrastructure started construction on a $5.36 million signature pedestrian bridge crossing Lincoln Avenue, between I-25 and Yosemite Street.
 This pedestrian bridge will reduce vehicle congestion on Lincoln Avenue by alleviating signal progression disruption and will provide a safer connection between popular destinations on both the north and south side of Lincoln Avenue for pedestrians and cyclists.

 As the City continues to grow, it’s increasingly more important to provide an alternative transportation route for pedestrians who may live or work on one side, but want to take advantage of amenities that require them to cross Lincoln Ave. his project will connect the Willow Creek Trail thereby creating a natural pedestrian crossing location.

 Safety is the number one concern of the residents on this project.
 About 65,000 cars a day drive on Lincoln.
 The bridge will ensure pedestrian and bicyclists’ safety, improve the flow of traffic on Lincoln, link the north and south areas of Lone Tree, and connect businesses on both sides.
 The bridge will also link to the North Willow Creek Trail and a trail that connects to the East-West Regional Trail.
 Pedestrians and bicyclists will have exclusive access to the bridge – no motorized vehicles will be permitted.

 - Iconic structural design

 - Improved access to businesses on both sides of Lincoln

 Features of the project include an eighty-one foot tall sculptural leaf support, a lighted walkway, and ADA accessible ramps.
 The leaf structure will be assembled off-site and lifted into place to allow for minimum disruption to the traveling public.